 Intimate care is any personal care that most people usually carry out for themselves.
 Any intimate care, such as nappy changing and toilet training, will be carried out with respect and regard to the child's right to dignity and privacy.
-Wherever possible in pre-school a childs key person will carry out this care and ensure it is used as a time for positive shared interaction rather than just a hurried routine.
+Wherever possible a child's key person will carry out this care and ensure it is used as a time for positive shared interaction rather than just a hurried routine.
+Where possible intimate care will be provided on a one to one basis to provide privacy for the child, unless there is an identified need for having more adults.